(See also Overview of Dissociative Disorders.)

 Psychologic tests and special structured interviews and questionnaires can also help doctors with the diagnosis.

-Complete recovery is possible for many people, especially if the symptoms result from stresses that can be dealt with during treatment.
-Other people do not respond well to treatment, although they may gradually improve on their own.
-A few do not respond to any treatment.
+Complete recovery is possible for many people with depersonalization/derealization disorder, especially if the symptoms result from stresses that can be dealt with during treatment.
+Other people do not respond well to treatment, and the disorder becomes chronic.
+In some people, depersonalization/derealization disorder disappears on its own

 Symptoms, even those that persist or recur, may cause only minor problems if people can keep their mind busy and focus on other thoughts or activities, rather than think about their sense of self.
 However, some people become disabled because they feel so disconnected from their self and their surroundings or because they also have anxiety or depression.